MicrosoftDocs/learn/learn-pr/github/manage-changes-pull-requests-github/includes/2-what-are-pull-requests.md

 Branches are isolated workspaces where you can develop your work without affecting others in the repository.
 They allow you to develop features, fix bugs, or and safely experiment with new ideas in a contained area of your repository.

 Developers working on independent branches is a common concept in modern software development.
-By having their own branch, a developer can make any changes, called **commits**, without worrying about how their commits will impact other developers working on their own branches.
+By having their own branch, a developer can make any changes, called **commits**, without worrying about how their commits impact other developers working on their own branches.

 ### Merging branches

 Although having each developer work on a separate branch is great for individual productivity, it opens a new challenge.
-At some point, each developer's branch will need to be **merged** into a common branch, like `main`.
+At some point, each developer's branch needs to be **merged** into a common branch, like `main`.
 As projects scale, there can be many merges that need to happen, and it becomes increasingly important to track and review each merge.
-This is where pull requests come in.
+Needing to keep track of multiple changes to a project is where pull requests come in.

 ## What is a pull request?